-The first thing you want to do is create a subdirectory that you want to work in.
+The first thing you want to do is create a subdirectory to work in.
 So let’s create a “go-cheatsheet” directory as an example project, just because I’m working on writing a Go cheatsheet for my own reference.

 There’s a good chance you already have git installed, so I’m going to skip the installation step.